nfinit/databook/hpc/hw/overview.md

-Overview of Handheld PC Microprocessors and Architectures
+Handheld PC Architecture
 --------------------------------------------------------------------------------
 With the Handheld PC, Microsoft and its affiliates looked to the future and elected to standardize on a variety of modern 32-bit RISCs rather than continue to use the aging embedded derivatives of Intel's 8086 and 80386 that were otherwise common in handheld and embedded computers at the time.
-To this end, the HPC ultimately used a trio of architectures; the pioneering MIPS ISA, Hitachi's innovative SuperH, and later the rapidly growing ARM architecture, which would eventually usurp all of its competitors towards the end of the HPC's brief but influential tenure in the consumer market when Microsoft standardized on it exclusively in the early 2000s.
+To this end, the HPC ultimately used a trio of architectures; the pioneering MIPS ISA, Hitachi's innovative SuperH, and later the rapidly growing, lightning fast ARM architecture, which would eventually usurp all of its competitors towards the end of the HPC's brief but influential tenure in the consumer market when Microsoft standardized on it exclusively in the early 2000s.

 While Handheld PCs and similar devices made use of standard, off-the-shelf architectures and platforms, these were generally implemented in ways unique to the HPC/PDA world, with specific lines of CPUs such as NEC's VR4100 family of MIPS application processors or Hitachi's competing SH7700 series.
-Some vendors, such as Philips, even went as far as to develop their own designs entirely.
+Some vendors, such as Philips, even went as far as to develop their own unique designs.

 This article serves as an overview of the various major families of CPUs employed in the Handheld PC platform, covering mostly the MIPS, SuperH and ARM architectures most commonly used in these devices.

-## MIPS microprocessors
+## MIPS systems

 The established MIPS architecture was a mainstay in HPCs and other PDAs as much as it was in workstations and high-performance computing throughout